This tutorial has two parts: Part 1 | Part 2

 - Open the drawer for ButtonRed and drag out the when ButtonRed.Click block.

-- Open the Colors drawer and drag out the block for the color Red and put it into set DrawingCanvas.PaintColor to .
+- Open the Colors drawer and drag out the block for the color Red and snap it to set DrawingCanvas.PaintColor to.
 (Clicking on a color block after it's been placed will display a table of colors that you can select from.)

 - Repeat steps 2-4 for the blue and green buttons.